Happy National Pet Day! Here are the best cats on screen ever

 7. Cat: Breakfast at Tiffany’s (1961)

-Providing a totally deep metaphor for the lack of connection Holly Golightly (Audrey Hepburn) feels to those around her as well as her unwillingness to feel tied to anyone or anything, Cat is the real heart of Breakfast of Tiffany’s.
+Providing a totally deep metaphor for the lack of connection Holly Golightly (Audrey Hepburn) feels to those around her as well as her unwillingness to feel tied to anyone or anything, Cat is the real heart of Breakfast at Tiffany’s.
 Don’t believe us?
 Watch the ending of the movie where Holly frantically searches for Cat (and thus realizes she does have an emotional connection to something) – it’s one of the most moving moments in cinema history.

 6. Puss in Boots: Shrek 2 (2004)